hdisysteme/artifacthub-resource/README.md

 ### check

-Produces new versions for a helm chart ordered by the created_at date.
+Produces new versions for a helm chart ordered by the version.

 A version is represented as follows: